maltebucksch/maltebucksch.github.io/_projects/app-05-informing.md

 This app is the result of a software project that we implemented during the iPraktikum.
 The iPraktikum is an amazing practical course that teaches students how to develop iOS apps using Swift and assigns each student to a real app project for an external company.
 In teams of 5 people, we designed and developed informing for the company Adesso.

-This course was also where I got to know Stefan, my co-founder for QuickBird.
+This course was also where I got to know Stefan, my co-founder for <a href="/QuickBird">QuickBird</a>.
 So I guess joining this course was one of the most important decisions of my life.
 I wouldn't do what I do now if it weren't for this project.

 # About the project